govau/notify-client-java/DOCUMENTATION.md

 #### olderThanId (optional)

 Input the ID of a notification into this argument.
-If you use this argument, the next 250 received notifications older than the given ID are returned.
+If you use this argument, the client returns the next 250 received notifications older than the given ID.

 ```
 String olderThanId='8e222534-7f05-4972-86e3-17c5d9f894e2'
 ```

-If you pass in an empty argument or `null`, the most recent 250 notifications are returned.
+If you pass in an empty argument or `null`, the client returns the most recent 250 notifications.

 ### Response

-If the request to the client is successful, you will receive a `NotificationList` response.
+If the request to the client is successful, the client will return a `NotificationList`:

 ```java
 List<Notification> notifications;